coerce to a list of characters

 Parent topic: PROGRAMMING Home

-result of removing all occurrences of x
+result of removing all occurrences of x from l.

-The guard for (remove x l)
+The guard for (remove x l) requires l to be a true list and

-or all elements of l
+moreover, either x is eqlablep or all elements of l are

-is a Common Lisp function.
+Remove is a Common Lisp function.
 See any Common Lisp

 documentation for more information.
 Note that we do not allow

-keyword arguments (such as test
+keyword arguments (such as test) in ACL2 functions, in

-particular, in remove
+particular, in remove.